Engaged Teaching Fellows Program

 - Written recommendations from the department chair and dean or department supervisor;

-- An example of an engaged learning project that the applicant has participated in, observed, or an idea for an engaged learning activity that the applicant would like to investigate more through the program.
+- An example of an engaged learning project that the applicant has participated in, observed, or an idea for an engaged learning activity that the applicant would like to investigate more through the program (this can be expressed in the teaching statement; does not need to be a separate document).

-- A list of any facultymember, who can act as a mentor, involved in engaged learning with whom the candidate would like to work.
+- Optional: a list of potential faculty members (in or outside of your department or college), who can act as a mentor, involved in engaged learning with whom the candidate would like to work.

 Mentors will be identified by one of two routes: they may be identified by the individual Engaged Teaching Fellow candidate as part of the application process, or, faculty may apply to become a Mentor.
 The Selection Committee, or their designee shall approve all individuals who serve as Mentors and shall maintain a list of University approved Mentors.